 Jewelry, artworks, etc.: Valuables such as jewelry require an additional “floater” coverage plan.
 You can either insure these items for their replacement value or their actual cash value.
 It’s recommended that you cover them for their replacement value, as the cash value may have deteriorated since you bought the item.

 Having a thorough review of your policy once a year is the best way to ensure that you have the right coverage for your home.
 This is your chance to evaluate what you’re covered for and what you’re not.
 Think of it as your risk assessment.
 Remember, you don’t have to do this alone!
 We can help you figure out what risks you have and see exactly what you’re covered for in your homeowner’s policy.

 Part Four: Pro Tips for Home Insurance

 So far we’ve covered how to save on your insurance and we’ve looked at a few different case studies to see what kind of home insurance was purchased in various scenarios.
 Then, we talked about some of the most common disasters that aren’t covered in your typical policy.
-You’re on your way to becoming an expert.
+You’re on your way to becoming a professional .